wouteroostervld/rhel_vagrant_idm/README.md

     vagrant plugin install .

 Uses the/a rhel76-box with nfs and subscription-manager available.
 See https://github.com/wouteroostervld/rhel_packer_template to build required box.

+Run the ./setup.sh at least once, this creates vagrant-users home.

 The password for admin (both kerberos and webinterface) is "password".